October 5th, 2024:

 Passenger Fender

 You can see above that I had already began the rough body work on the passenger fender.
-Let's look at that now.
+The actual repair is covered in Episode six.

 Here's the before: